 Omaha - Strategy

-Starting hand – the importance of co-ordination
+Starting hands - the importance of coordination

 The conclusion is that you shouldn’t overestimate hands that contains strong parts, but doesn’t form a strong unity.